"We do not learn from experience, we learn from reflecting on experience." -John Dewey

 After college, for years I lived on organic farms and devoted myself to radical sharing and ecological living.
 I started learning trades like building maintenance and plumbing.
 I was engaged in “lifestyle activism,” a kind of non-preachy form of resistance to capitalism-run-amok.
 The idea is to lead by example, or to demonstrate a better way to live without needing to get on a soapbox.

 But then a junior senator from Chicago started making waves in the run-up to the 2008 presidential race.
 People were getting excited about the possibility of change on a grander scale.
 My love affair with lifestyle activism wavered.
 [Thereafter I would continuously vacillate in my focus on grassroots versus top-down models of social change.
 Conservatism, in the strictest sense of the word, is anathema; we always have room to be better.]

 I moved overseas in 2011.
 I went to China first.
 I taught English there and earned a master’s degree in education, focusing on language arts.

 After China, I moved to Taiwan.
-I finished my second graduate degree there, traveled, worked at a local newspaper and continued to find romance more easily than friendship 😉 Taiwan gave me a lot to think about, including a culture of shocking, daily kindnesses, subtropical beaches sadly dotted with litter, and a Spanish mission featuring a wall painting of an Asian Jesus presiding over a Last Supper of baozi (steamed buns).
+I finished my second graduate degree there, traveled and worked at a local newspaper.
+Taiwan gave me a lot to think about, including a culture of shocking, daily kindnesses, subtropical beaches sadly dotted with litter, and a Spanish mission featuring a wall painting of an Asian Jesus presiding over a Last Supper of baozi (steamed buns).

 I have a picture from that church in the south of the island.
 The baby Jesus is holding a miniature earth with a crucifix protruding from the top.
 The only country depicted on that earth is China: